ay106/CapstoneProject/README.md

-# Capstone Project Spring 2024:
+# Capstone Project Spring 2024: Data Science Analysis- Physician-Scientists and tracking their research

-# Ashley You, class of Fall 2025
+Ashley You, class of Fall 2025
-Data Science Analysis: Physician-Scientists and tracking their research